Ezward/clustering-javascript/readme.md

 * loader/loader.js - this is a requirejs compatible module loader that enables "View Source" (see more below).

 ### DBSCAN Cluster Iris data application
+This application allows the user to view the Iris data set and cluster it using DBSCAN with chosen values for epsilon (e) and minimum density points (m).
+The resulting cluster composition can be compared to the ground truth labels.
 * dbscaniris.html - page that shows iris data set and DBSCAN clustering and cluster composition.
 * dbscanIrisApp.js - module to cluster and plot the iris data set.
 * dbscanIrisMain.js - main module for clustering iris data; entry point called by kmeansiris.html